Everything You Need to Know About a Pinky Toe Bunion

 Physical Examination:

-• Visual Inspection: The podiatrist will visually examine your foot, looking for the bony bump on the outer side of your pinky toe joint.
-They will also assess the alignment of your toes and any signs of skin irritation or redness.
+1. Visual Inspection: The podiatrist will look at your foot to check for the bump on the outside of your pinky toe joint.
+They will see how your toes line up and check if there is redness or any irritation on the skin.

 Additional Tests (Not always necessary):

-No Special Blood Tests: Blood tests aren't typically needed to diagnose a pinky toe bunion.
+No Special Blood Tests: You do not need special blood tests to find out if you have a pinky toe bunion.

 Clinical History:

-The podiatrist will likely ask you questions about your medical history, including:
+The podiatrist may want to know about your past health.
+They might ask you questions about your medical history.

 Why a Podiatrist's Diagnosis Matters: